A commanding second-half has earned Christchurch Boys’ High School a 32-16 victory over Christ’s College this afternoon.

 It was No.8 Keelan Whitman that inspired Town’s revival.
 An offload in the grasp of two defenders created a try for blindside Josh Mallon and then a storming 30-metre burst from the next kick-off saw wing Jeremiah Lokeni dash clear.

-Wellington regained the ascendency with 15 minutes to go, their fourth try making the score 26-12.
+Wellington regained the ascendancy with 15 minutes to go, their fourth try making the score 26-12.

-However Whitman continued his devasting form scoring a Lomu like try from 30-metres out to close the gap to 26-17.
+However Whitman continued his devastating form scoring a Lomu like try from 30-metres out to close the gap to 26-17.

 With about eight minutes left Lokeni propped up on the right wing to complete his double and make it 26-22.
 Boston Christie dramatically nailed the sideline conversion to make it 26-24 setting the stage for McAree’s heroics.

 It’s the first time since 2015, St Pat’s Town has won the fixture and their 46th victory overall.
 Wellington has claimed 80 wins while there have been the five draws stretching back to 1885.
 The last draw was 3-3 in 1984, the first year the Centennial Shield was awarded for the encounter.